Tandoori Soya Chaap

 Set a wire rack above the dripping tray.
 Arrange the marinated soya chaap on the wire rack and grill for 15-20 minutes.

-Flip the soya chaaps, brush them with more butter, and again grill for 15 minutes, until they are browned and slightly charred.
+Flip the soya chaaps, brush them with more butter, and grill for 15 minutes until they are browned and slightly charred.

-Take them out, mixed with the serving ingredients, and serve.
+Take them out, mix them with the serving ingredients, and serve.

 Heat a grill pan over medium-high heat.

-Brush it with some butter and place the skewered chaap on the pan.
-Cook them from all sides, rotating frequently to ensure even cooking.
+Brush the pan with butter and place the skewered chaaps on it.
+Cook them on all sides, rotating frequently to ensure even cooking.

-Spread the marinated chaap in the basket of the air fryer in a single layer.
-Air fry for 10 minutes at 350 degrees f (180 degrees c).
+Spread the marinated chaap in a single layer in the basket of the air fryer.
+Air fry for 10 minutes at 360°F (180°C).
 Flip and air fry for another 10 minutes.
-Take them out, mixed with the serving ingredients, and serve.
+Remove the chaaps, mix them with the serving ingredients, and serve.

 You Might Also Like